bensherred/laravel-make-model/README.md

 * resources/views/post/show.blade.php

 The controller that gets generated will automatically return the views, include the requests and policy.
-It will also make the Post model accessible for the show, edit, update and delete methods.

 Another option that is available is to just create the policy for the model.
 This can be done by running the following command: